belgattitude/profile-in-a-rush/README.md

 ### Why linked.in for contact ?

 Yes I'm not so happy with this...
-What a pity.

 ## The techs